 Why Seagrass Matters and What Happened to It

 Seagrasses are a unique group of flowering marine plants that live fully submerged in shallow coastal waters around the world and provide essential habitat for thousands of ocean animals.
 Eelgrass (Zostera marina), the main species of seagrass found in Long Island Sound, provides habitat for species such as flounder, bay scallops and American lobster, which are commercially and recreationally important.

 Seagrass meadows also provide recreational opportunities for divers, improve water quality and clarity by absorbing nutrients, and reduce shoreline erosion by stabilizing sediments.
 Additionally, they are an important component of coastal blue carbon, which helps mitigate climate change and its impacts by restoring critical aquatic systems that sequester carbon.

 Some of the “services” seagrass provides hint at its vulnerabilities though.
-In response, TNC scientists began a multiyear, federally funded research initiative to better understand the causes of seagrass decline throughout the waters of Southern New England and New York.
+In response, TNC scientists began a multiyear, federally funded research initiative in 2009 to better understand the causes of seagrass decline throughout the waters of Southern New England and New York.
 The initiative, completed in 2014, identified nitrogen pollution—primarily from sewage and fertilizers—and warmer water temperatures as the greatest threats to seagrass populations throughout the study region.

-Also, Collier says, while we know seagrass was hit hard by disease in the 1930s, today there are persistent threats associated with physical damage from activities such as anchoring, moorings, propeller scars, dredging, coastal construction and some types of fishing gear.
+Also, Drinkuth says, while we know seagrass was hit hard by disease in the 1930s, today there are persistent threats associated with physical damage from activities such as anchoring, moorings, propeller scars, dredging, coastal construction and some types of fishing gear.